Forum Replies Created

 -

 I wish I could but I don’t have access to NFPA 10.
 Maybe one of our other users who does have the standard can offer some insight.
 In addition, what I can do is look up the OHS regulatory requirement if you tell me which jurisdiction’s law applies and the kind of facility you have.
-Glenn Demby, OHS Insider, Editor in Chief

 in reply to: Competency #106956Great question.
-As in all jurisdictions, employers in Saskatchewan must ensure that workers are “competent” to perform the work they’re assigned, defined as “possessing knowledge, experience and training to perform a specific duty” (Sask Employment Act, Sec.
+As in all jurisdictions, employers in Saskatchewan must ensure that workers are “competent” to perform the work they’re assigned, defined as “possessing knowledge, experience and training to performβaβspecificβduty” (Sask Employment Act, Sec.
 3-1(1)(e).
 That would presumably include the duty to provide safety training.

 However, there are certain tasks that must be performed by a worker who’s not just “competent” but “qualified”, defined as “possessing a recognized degree, a recognized certificate or a recognized professional standing and demonstrating, by knowledge, training and experience, the ability to deal with problems related to the subject-matter, the work or the project.”
 “Qualified” worker tasks include performing electrical work and operating powered mobile equipment.